j-gillespie-dna/j-gillespie-dna.github.io/03-Clustering.md

 A final step required is to annotate our clusters by assigning them cell types.
 This process is not single-cell resolution as our clusters consist of “spots” that contain several cells each (a characteristic of the 10X Visium platform used here).
 Deconvolution is needed to estimate individual cell types in each spot and is a separate step.

 While there are automated methods to do this, they are far from perfect, and the best way to annotate your samples is to have domain knowledge of markers that indicate cell types.
 If particular markers are known, expression can be viewed by cluster via a violin plot to assist in confirming.
 Several methods exist to perform this step. `SingleR` with `celldex` is a popular method.
 Another method is `Azimuth`.
 Here, we will use Sc-Type.
 The `run_sctype` function has built-in references if we provide “Brain” as the tissue type.
 Note that this reference is currently only for human tissue so the match will not be perfect for our data here.
-We can then show the new cluster assignments using `DimPlot` and `SpatialDimPlot` (Figure 5).
+We can then show the new cluster assignments using `DimPlot` and `SpatialDimPlot`.

 ``` r